TrainedTrex/sgp4go/README.md

 # SGP4Go

-A Go implementation of the NORAD SGP4/SDP4 orbital propagation models, translated from the original code by David Vallado & Dr. TS Kelso.
+Yet another SGP4 port.
+This is a Go implementation of the NORAD SGP4/SDP4 orbital propagation models, translated from the original code by David Vallado & Dr. TS Kelso.

 > Beta version